IndyRick/uMatic2/README.md

 ======================================================<br>
 MAIN µMATIC² SKETCH - Recent changes <br>
 ======================================================<br>
+- Added keyer modes of Single lever paddle and Single lever paddle Reversed.
+While you have always <br>
+  been able to use a Single lever paddle (foregoing squeeze keying), now you can use a Dual lever <br>
+  paddle the same way.
+(19 NOV 2020) <br>
+- Fixed a behavior with the Bug mode that permitted sending dits with the dah lever depressed (19 NOV 2020) <br>
+- Added ability to send using Iambic Mode B, and made that setting sticky.
+(19 NOV 2020) <br>
 - Added the ability of SENDing files without displaying the text.
 Text display was wrecking <br>
   the WPM & Farnsworth timing.
 The time it takes to communicate the letter to be displayed<br>
   on the Nextion via serial added a fixed delay that did not vary with WPM speed.
 The<br>